rsodre/FulldomeCameraForUnity/README.md

 And here's the Unity [forum thread](https://forum.unity.com/threads/fulldome-camera-for-unity.547939/).

+Get inspired and share your works at the [Unity 3D Fulldome Development](https://www.facebook.com/groups/640529606365067/) and [Fulldome Artists United](https://www.facebook.com/groups/FulldomeArtistsUnited/) groups.

 ## Install

 Download and import the latest [package](https://github.com/rsodre/FulldomeCameraForUnity/releases) release.

-Alternatvely, you can [clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://github.com/rsodre/FulldomeCameraForUnity/archive/master.zip) this repository and open as a full project in Unity 2018.1 or newer.
+Alternatvely, you can [clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://github.com/rsodre/FulldomeCameraForUnity/archive/master.zip) this repository and open as a full project in Unity.

 ## Usage